Day 1: Arrive in Tokyo.

 Day 4: Naoshima

 Today, we go by ferry to Naoshima Island, which has gained international acclaim for its remarkable fusion of contemporary art, stunning architecture, and serene coastal landscapes.
-We are picked up by our Private Van, and begin our Naoshima discovery.
+(We are picked up by our Private Van).
+NOTE: Your do not need to be an art aficionado, you can simply appreciate the union of art, architecture and nature.

 Lunch will be at a secluded, home-like café in a refurbished traditional farmhouse.

-We return to Takamatsu in the evening on the ferry.
-After a huge, but fabulous, day your evening is free.
+We return to Takamatsu in the afternoon on the ferry.
+After a fabulous, day your evening is free.

 Overnight: JR Clement Hotel.
 (B / L)